allentv/MilestoneProject2/README.md

 2. Once the game was reset using the restart button the game logic would breakdown.
 Problem was identified with one of the conditions contained in the click function.
 Problem Was resolved by changing ($(this).attr("class")).length)>=5 to
 ($(this).attr("class")).length)>=6.
-3. The Starwars character funfact at the end of the game would not show up if a status 404 was obtained.
+3. The Star Wars character funfact at the end of the game would not show up if a status 404 was obtained.
 To resolve this issue an if/else statement was included so that if a status 404 was obtained a default character fact would appear.
 Character chosen was Luke Skywalker.
 This was further tested by providing an incorrect URL to the getdata function and checking output.
 4. After second card selection, if the cards did not match, the both cards would flip immediately back.
-This would not give enough time for the user to identify which card was selected.
+This would not give sufficient time for the user to identify which card was selected.
 This issue was resolved by adding a setTimeout function.

 ## DEPLOYMENT